prinjal/fetch-rewards/2.queries/README.md

 LIMIT 1;
 ```

-# Execute the queries using docker-compose
+# Executing Queries Using Docker-Compose

-1. For the sake of simplicity, I have transformed the unstructred data to relational database.
+1. To streamline the process, I transformed the unstructured data into a relational database format.
-2. The docker-compose file will preload the data into postgresql database and will provide an interactive interface to execute the queries.
+2. The provided docker-compose file preloads this data into a PostgreSQL database and offers an interactive interface for executing queries.
-3. I have already uploaded my docker image to docker hub and hence, the docker-compose file located in this directory can be downloaded and accessed using the below command:
+3. I've uploaded the Docker image to Docker Hub.
+You can download and access the docker-compose file in this directory with the following command:

    ```shell
    docker compose up --build
    ```

-4. Once everything is up and running, navigate to [localhost:8082](http://localhost:8082/browser/) and execute the query as required
+4. Once the setup is complete, navigate to [localhost:8082](http://localhost:8082/) to execute the below queries as needed.